In our rich clinical training environment, trainees experience the full gamut of our field in a culture of excellence and innovation.

 Barnes-Jewish Hospital is the largest hospital in Missouri, with 1,365 beds.
 It has been ranked on U.S. News & World Report’s Honor Roll of America’s best hospitals for more than 25 consecutive years.

 St. Louis Children’s Hospital is the largest children’s hospital in the region, with 390 beds.
 It offers comprehensive services in every pediatric medical and surgical specialty and is recognized as one of America’s top children’s hospitals by U.S. News & World Report, which in 2017 ranked the hospital in all 10 specialties surveyed.
-Physicians also treat patients at the St. Louis Children’s Special Care Center in west St. Louis County.
+Physicians also treat patients at the two St. Louis Children’s Special Care Center locations in south and west St. Louis County.